 - (B) the amount due;

-- (C) if the applicant is required to furnish a translation under PCT Rule 55.2, that translation ;
+- (C) a translation, if the applicant is required to furnish a translation under PCT Rule 55.2;

 - (D) either the international search report or a notice of the declaration by the International Searching Authority (ISA) that no international search report will be established; and

-The IPEA establishes the international preliminary examination report (entitled “international preliminary report on patentability” for applications having an international filing date on or after January 1, 2004), which presents the examiner’s final position as to whether each claim is “novel,” involves “inventive step,” and is “industrially applicable” by 28 months from the priority date.
+The IPEA establishes the international preliminary examination report (entitled “international preliminary report on patentability”), which presents the examiner’s final position as to whether each claim is “novel,” involves “inventive step,” and is “industrially applicable” by 28 months from the priority date.
 A copy of the international preliminary examination report is sent to the applicant and to the International Bureau.
 The International Bureau then communicates a copy of the international preliminary examination report to each elected Office.

 The applicant must complete the requirements for entering the national stage by the expiration of 30 months from the priority date to avoid any question of withdrawal of the application as to that elected Office; however, some elected Offices provide a longer period to complete the requirements.

-A listing of all national and regional offices, and the corresponding time limits for entering the national stage after PCT Chapter I and PCT Chapter II, may be found on WIPO’s web site at: http://www.wipo.int/pct/en/index.html.
+A listing of all national and regional offices, and the corresponding time limits for entering the national stage after PCT Chapter I and PCT Chapter II, may be found on WIPO’s website at: www.wipo.int/pct/en/texts/time_limits.html.